hcouplet/comfoair-esp32-mqtt-old/README.md

+I started with a fork of https://github.com/mat3u/comfoair-esp32 base on MQTT.
+Then I choose to switch to EspHome and fork the parent repo : https://github.com/vekexasia/comfoair-esp32

+As I can not fork two repository, I reimport my old code here and do a new fork on https://github.com/hcouplet/comfoair-esp32

 # Comfoair Q 350 MQTT bridge

 This software script let you use a ESP32 + CAN Transceiver to interact with the Comfoair Q 350 unit.